7 Best Strength Training Exercises

 3. Drive through your heels, squeezing your butt to lift your hips up toward the ceiling.
 Perform an isometric hold at the top of your glute bridge.

-4. Then, bending at the elbows slowly lower the dumbbells towards your chest (chest puffed out and weights in line with nipples, bending arms at 90 degrees at sides).
+4. Bending at the elbows, slowly lower the dumbbells towards your chest.
+Keep your chest puffed out and the weights in line with your nipples, bending your arms at 90 degrees.

-5. Then exhale, pushing the dumbbells back overhead to return to the starting position.
+5. Exhale, pushing the dumbbells back overhead to return to the starting position.

 Pin for pinterest: the best strength training exercises for women